siwooyong/Codalab-Microsoft-COCO-Image-Captioning-Challenge/README.md

 ## evaluation for karpathy test: base_model_with_detection model(2021.06.30)[ClipVinvlGpt]

 Originally, the goal of this project was to develop image captioning model with high performance at low cost.
-For additional research, I also used image detection features to produce better results, which resulted in
-***3rdPlace at COCO Image Caption Challenge in codaLab.***
+For additional research, I also used image detection features to produce better results. ***3rdPlace at COCO Image Caption Challenge in codaLab.***

 with beam_search(beam_search = 5) and self_critical_sequence_training and Ensemble(3 models)